NotePlan/plugins/m1well.Expenses/README.md

 * `dateFormat`
   * choose custom date format like `yyyy-MM-dd` or `yyyy-MM` if you don't care about the days
   * ATTENTION: don't use your chosen delimiter here in the date format
+  * ATTENTION: please don't change this after first tracking
+* `amountFormat`
+  * choose either `full` to have always 2 fraction digits with localized separator and exact amount, or `short` to have no fraction digits and rounded amount
+  * ATTENTION: please don't change this after first tracking
 * `columnOrder`
   * choose column order - e.g. `['date', 'category', 'text', 'amount']`
+  * ATTENTION: please don't change this after first tracking
 * `categories`
   * Categories of your expenses, e.g. 'Living', 'Groceries', 'Insurances', 'Media'
 * `shortcutExpenses`